pjritee/pl_search/README.md

 Now that we have the basic machinery we are ready to define predicates to carry out the search.

 When we execute (call) a predicate there are two possible outcomes.
 One is that the call fails and the other is that it succeeds.
+On failure, all bindings created during execute will be undone.
+If execute succeeds then, depending on how execute is called, all the bindings will be removed (the default) or all bindings will be kept.
+For a top-level call on execute it might be best to use the default so as bindings don't interfere with further computations.
+For calling execute within execute the default is like using the `NotNot` predicate while the alternative behaviour is like using a `Once` predicate.

-In both cases `engine` will carry out a complete reset - equivalent to backtracking to before the call to the predicate.
-This means that, even on success, the variable bindings will be undone and so, in order to get solutions we need to either print them or deal with solutions some other way inside a predicate - for example store them away, send them as a message or put them on a queue.
+If the default behaviour is used, in order to get solutions, we need to either print them or deal with solutions some other way inside a predicate - for example store them away, send them as a message or put them on a queue.

 Below is a predicate definition that prints the array when called.